at Thousand Hills State Park

 Excellent fishing opportunities await you at Thousand Hills State Park, where you can cast your line into the 573-acre Forest Lake for crappie, largemouth bass, walleye and channel catfish.
-Forest Lake fishing regulations are as follows:
+An accessible fishing dock and fish cleaning station are available.

 |Fish Species||Daily Limits||Protected Lengths|